hallard/Grove-SI7021/README.md

 Boards made for testing and validate Ultra Low Power node boards you can connect grove connector to make it original "grove" or header pin to make it for breadboarding.

 - The SI7021 pads have been resized to be easily hand soldered with an iron soldering.
-- You can enable/disable the pullup with a solder pad
+- You can enable/disable the pullup with a solder pad.
+- This board as no regulator on board, should be used only with 3.3V devices or add a level shifter.

 ##Detailed Description